 - Over und Undervoltage protection (ANSI 59, 27)

 - Switch on to Fault (SOTF)

 - Synchronization Function (ANSI 25)

 Depending on the application, we always have the right solution for you.
-Customized to your requirements, we carry protection devices from various manufacturers such as the current Siemens Siprotec devices (SIPROTEC 4 and SIPROTEC 5) and Sicam systems (SICAM230 and SICAM PAS) or from ABB Relion (Relion 615 series), Schneider Easergy MiCOM, SEL, Woodward, Alstom and GE.
-In addition to the components, we build and test your systems in accordance with VDE and BGV guidelines.
+Customized to your requirements, we carry protection devices from various manufacturers such as the current Siemens Siprotec devices (SIPROTEC 4 and SIPROTEC 5) and Sicam systems (SICAM230 and SICAM PAS) or ABB Relion (Relion 615 series), Schneider Easergy MiCOM, SEL, Woodward, Alstom, and GE.
+In addition to the components, we build and test your systems following VDE and BGV guidelines.

 We offer you the complete range of services from plant design to engineering, protection tests and commissioning:

 - Development of network and protection concepts for new projects as well as for the expansion and modernization of existing plants

 - Dimensioning of protection devices, calculations